DaleOrders/AWS-Study-Notes/README.md

 #### 1.4.2.3.
 S3 Pricing

 - Cost to store data, per GB / month fee
-  - Prorated for less than a GB or month.
+  - Pro-rated for less than a GB or month.
 - Data transfer fee
   - Data in is always free
   - Data out is a per GB charge